 In addition to her performance career, Beth is a committed and enthusiastic pedagogue.
 She has an ongoing role as string coach for the baroque ensemble at SUNY Stony Brook, and has taught at Oberlin Conservatory in a number of different roles.
 In 2014 she filled in for Marilyn McDonald as a sabbatical replacement, teaching both modern and baroque violin.
 Since 2017 she has returned regularly to Oberlin to conduct and coach the Oberlin Baroque Orchestra, leading from the violin.
 Beth also teaches often at Oberlin’s Baroque Performance Institute and at the Amherst Early Music Festival.
 Additionally, Beth has coached baroque ensembles at Rutgers University, the chamber orchestra of Cornell University, and given masterclasses at colleges such as Vassar College and Muhlenberg College.

-Born, raised and musically trained in Fairbanks, Alaska, Ms. Wenstrom continued her education with a BM from Oberlin Conservatory, an MM from NEC and a DMA from SUNY Stony Brook.
-She received a Graduate Diploma from The Juilliard School in the inaugural class of the historical performance division.
+Born, raised and musically trained in Fairbanks, Alaska, Beth holds degrees from Oberlin Conservatory (BM), New England Conservatory (MM), SUNY Stony Brook (DMA) and The Juilliard School (Graduate Diploma).
 Her principal teachers have included Marilyn McDonald, Lucy Chapman, Pamela Frank, Soovin Kim, Cynthia Roberts and Monica Huggett.